pranay-gundam/fun-with-networks/README.md

 ## Basic Features

 There is some very basic code that builds un-weighted/weighted and un-directed/directed graphs.
-At their core, graphs consist of a collection of nodes and edges.
+At their core, graphs consist of a collection of nodes and edges; there is a little additional nuance one can add in the form of weighting edges or directing edges but this is not to difficult of a facility to add.

+The functionalities of the objects themselves involve getting and setting the relevant attributes of nodes and edges and there is some in-built protection such that un-directed edges cannot reveal some inherent ordering of the edges.
+The way graphs are implemented in this code base leaves some room for speed improvements but this is an issue I am leaving up to the analysis part of this codebase.